LOADING ...

 Belle Starr, Belle Starr, tell me where you gone

-Is it heaven's wide that you're tying your reins
+Is it heaven's wide streets that you're tying your

-Eight lovers they say combed your waving hair
+Eight lovers they say combed waving black hair

-Eight men the feel of your dark velvet waist
+Eight men knew the of your dark velvet waist

 Eight men heard the sounds of your tan leather

-Eight men heard the bark of the that you wore
+Eight men heard the of the guns that you wore

 Cole Younger was your first and the of your girl

-And the name that you for your daughter was Pearl
+And the name that you picked for your was Pearl

-Cole robbed a bank and he drawed the life
+robbed a bank and he drawed the life line

-But I heard he was after twenty years time
+But I heard he was pardoned after twenty years

-He loved you in the sand hills before your great
+He loved you in the hills before your great fame

 And your Blue Duck's no longer